AmitGurbani/aneka-ui/TEST-CONSOLIDATION.md

 2. Run `pnpm validate:specs` to ensure validity
 3. Run `pnpm lint:specs` to check best practices
 4. Tests automatically apply to all frameworks
-5. No need to update React, Vue, or Angular tests separately
+5. No need to update React or Vue tests separately

 ### Test Naming Conventions